 Five common STDs that affect men and women and symptoms

-Sexually transmitted diseases (STDs) are common among men and women who are sexually active.
+Sexually transmitted diseases (STDs) are common among sexually active people.
 This article will explore the most common STDs as well as their symptoms and when to see a doctor.

 STDs affect many people in the world today.
 According to the World Health Organisation, more than 1 million STDs are contracted every day worldwide.
 It makes it worst that most of the cases are asymptomatic.5